Psalms For Life

 so that all who love your name may revel in you.

-12 For you bless those who are just, YHWH
+12 For you bless those who seek you, YHWH

 and surround them with your favor like a shield.

 Even though God reigns supreme, David is targeted by enemies who treacherously attack him, thus making themselves God’s enemies.
-David seems to be writing in exile, unable to enter God’s house in Jerusalem, but he’s confident God will restore him to his rightful place there, where he’ll worship joyfully.
+David is writing in exile, unable to enter God’s house in Jerusalem, but he’s confident God will restore him to his rightful place there, where David will worship him joyfully.

 All he says of YHWH stands against the backdrop of the pagan gods.
 More messed up than their worshippers, the gods were believed to nurse over-inflated egos and care nothing for the weak and afflicted.
 By contrast, YHWH cares for the oppressed, which is why David pours out his heart to him each morning.
 Since God is holy and just, David knows God will inexorably oppose words and deeds aimed at violating and destroying him.